Community development financial institution: Scope

 In May 2010, the CDFI Fund had certified 862 CDFIs, 57 Native CDFIs (serving Native Americans), and 4,230 CDEs, each of which may have multiple subsidiary investment funds.

 Nationwide, over 1,000 CDFIs serve economically distressed communities by providing credit, capital, and financial services that are often unavailable from mainstream financial institutions.
-CDFIs have loaned and invested billions of dollars in our nation’s most distressed communities, leveraging capital from the private sector for development activities in low wealth communities across the nation.
+CDFIs have loaned and invested billions of dollars in the most distressed communities in the United States, leveraging capital from the private sector for development activities in low wealth communities across the nation.

 While there are numerous organizations certified as CDFIs by the CDFI Fund, it is believed that there are thousands of financial institutions serving the needs of low-income people or communities in the United States, that either have not applied for CDFI status or have otherwise not been able to fulfill all of the requirements for formal CDFI certification.

 In fiscal year 2016, CDFI program awardees originated $3.6 billion in loans and investments to finance more than 13,000 businesses and 33,000 affordable housing units.

 Notable depository CDFIs

 ShoreBank, headquartered in the South Shore neighborhood of Chicago, was founded in 1973.
 By 2007, it had over $2 billion in assets.
 ShoreBank had branches in Chicago’s South and West sides, Cleveland, and Detroit, but in August 2010 the bank was declared insolvent and its branches were taken over by Urban Partnership Bank.
 Its holding company ShoreBank Corporation, still exists and promotes its community development mission through affiliates in Oregon and Washington state, and in Michigan’s Upper Peninsula.
-ShoreBank’s international consulting services have offices in Chicago, Washington, D.C., and London, and projects in 30 countries around the world.
+ShoreBank’s international consulting services had offices in Chicago, Washington, D.C., and London, and provided consulting services in over 60 countries around the world.

 OneUnited Bank, headquartered in Boston, Massachusetts, is the largest African-American-owned CDFI in the country, with branches in Boston, Miami, Florida, and Los Angeles, California.

 The Center for Community Self-Help, another leading CDFI, was founded in 1980 in Durham, North Carolina.
 Self-Help's home and business lending has provided low-wealth, minority, rural and female borrowers with over $5.24 billion in financing.
 Much of this is through Self-Help's national secondary market program, which enables conventional lenders to make more home loans to low-wealth families.
 Self-Help also develops commercial and residential real estate and operates retail credit unions.
 In response to predatory lenders increasingly targeting family wealth in poor and minority communities, Self-Help in 1999 worked with the NAACP, AARP, and other North Carolina groups to form the Coalition for Responsible Lending and help enact one of the United States' first laws to curb predatory mortgage lending.
 In 2002, Self-Help founded the Center for Responsible Lending, a nonprofit, nonpartisan research and policy organization that recommends solutions to predatory lending abuses.